eknigge/cloud-labs/compute-labs/aws/aws-ec2-with-ubuntu-and-nginx-web-server.md

 ### Exercise #1: Provision an EC2 Instance with Ubuntu Linux
 In this exercise, you will provision an EC2 instance that runs Ubuntu Linux operating system.

 1. Sign into the AWS Management console at [https://aws.amazon.com/console/](https://aws.amazon.com/console/) using your AWS credentials.
+Verify that the correct region is selected, if it is not you will not be able to create an *EC2* instance.
 2. In the search box on top of the screen, type *EC2* and press *Enter*.
 3. Click on *EC2* from the list of *Services*.
 4. On the new page, click on the ![Launch instance button](media/aws-launch-instance-button.png) and select *Launch instance*.